EnigmaCurry/blogofile.com/_documentation/file_overview.rst

 YAML Header
 -----------
 The `YAML`_ portion is between the two ``---`` lines, and it describes all of the metadata for the post.
-You can define whatever fields you wish for your posts, but there are some names that are reserved for general purpose use:
+You can define as many fields as you like, but there are some names that are reserved for general purpose use:

 * **title**
-    A one-line free form title for the post.
+    A one-line free-form title for the post.
 * **date**
     The date that the post was originally created. (year/month/day hour:minute:second).
 * **updated**